zinccat/flaxattention/README.md

 ## Benchmark

-For the checkboard mod_score examples of flexattention, using RTX 3090, with parameters `batch_size=8, num_heads=8, seq_len_q=2048, seq_len_kv=2048, feature_size=64`, under float32, running 100 iterations:
+For the checkboard mod_score examples of flexattention, using RTX 3090, with parameters `batch_size=8, num_heads=8, seq_len_q=2048, seq_len_kv=2048, feature_size=64`, running 100 iterations:

+TF32:
-- FlexAttention: 0.76s
+- FlexAttention: 0.27s
-- FlaxAttention (This repo): 0.87s
+- FlaxAttention (This repo): 0.33s
-- FlaxAttention (without matmul flag): 0.90s
+- FlaxAttention (Without Pallas Flash Attention): 0.87s

+Float16:
+- FlexAttention: 0.11s
-- FlaxAttention (without pallas softmax): 1.04s
+- FlaxAttention (This repo): 0.13s

-We can see that the performance is about 15% slower than the original implementation.
+We can see that the performance is about 20% slower than the original implementation.
 There are still some optimizations to be done.

-Another caveat is that Jax default to tf32 for matmul, yet Torch's default is float32, and Torch's tf32 is much faster (0.28s).
-We can see that the performance is about 3 times slower than the original implementation.